Saifansari-ai/Credit_risk_modeling/README.md

 If you found this project helpful, feel free to ⭐️ the repo and share it!

-### “Due to hardware limitations, the project uses only a subset of available datasets (i.e., application + bureau + bureau_balance).
+### “Due to hardware limitations, the project uses only a subset of available datasets (i.e., application_train.csv and application_test.csv).
 The focus is on building a lightweight, efficient model under constrained environments.”